Alahan Monastery

-Alahan Monastery (Koja Kalessi) is a complex of fifth century buildings located in the mountains of Isauria in southern Asia Minor (Mersin province in modern day Turkey).
+Alahan Monastery (Koja Kalessi) is a complex of fifth-century buildings located in the mountains of Isauria in southern Asia Minor (Mersin province in modern day Turkey).
 Located at an altitude of 4,000 ft, it stands 3,000 ft over the Calycadnus valley and is a one-hour walking distance from the village of Geçimli.
 Although termed a monastery in many sources, this attribution is contested and more recent scholarship consider it to be a pilgrimage shrine.
 The complex played a significant role in the development of early Byzantine architecture, and practically everything known about it can be attributed to the excavations of Michael Gough.

 History

 Construction took place during two periods.
 The first occurred in the mid-fifth century under Emperor Leo I, while the second occurred in the last quarter of the fifth century under Emperor Zeno.
 The complex contains two churches, rock-cut chambers, a baptistery, living quarters, and many other spaces, like a forecourt, necropolis, bathhouse, and lower terrace.
-There is debate about the monastery’s original purpose, but it nonetheless became a communal living space for monks and those seeking pilgrimage until the seventh century CE, at which point it became abandoned.
+There is debate about the monastery's original purpose, but it nonetheless became a communal living space for monks and those seeking pilgrimage until the seventh century AD, at which point it became abandoned.
 Upon assuming power, Emperor Zeno, an Isaurian, took over construction and likely funded the project.
 He often returned to his homeland as a means of retreat, which could suggest his interest in completing the project.

 The complex is an example of expert Isaurian stonemasonry.
 Alahan is a key site in the history of early Byzantine architecture, half a century before the great achievements of Anicia Juliana and Justinian in Constantinople.

 Buildings

 Cave Church

 At the western end of the site there is a large naturally formed cave about 10 m (32.8 ft) high.
 It used to contain many large rooms arranged on three floors, each just over 2 m high, though now it is almost completely empty.
 Inside the cave complex there is a church, which is about 7.5 by 7.7 m (24.5 by 25 ft) in size.
-The cave church is believed to be the first of the monastery’s churches to be built.
+The cave church is believed to be the first of the monastery's churches to be built.